southamptonzeng/southamptonzeng.github.io/_pages/about.md

 Becoming an inventor has been my dream since childhood.
 I hope to use my knowledge, imagination, and courage to change the world.
 My childhood idol was Einstein, and now my idol is Elon Musk.

-I am very excited to be part of artificial intelligence research.
-My ultimate goal is to have humanoid robots serving households everywhere.
-Therefore, I plan to enter the humanoid robotics industry after completing my PhD, and I hope to have my own startup in the future.
+I am excited to be a part of artificial intelligence research.
+My ultimate goal is to advance towards AGI and have humanoid robots serve households around the world.
+Therefore, I plan to enter the humanoid robotics industry after completing my Ph.D. and hope to have my own startup in the future.